 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are storm drain deficiencies in this area.
+Because there is no formal storm drain system, there Storm drain services are provided by San Joaquin County through an underground storm main.
+There are no storm drain deficiencies in this area.

-Fire - Boggs Tract Fire Protection District contracts with the City of Stockton Fire Department to provide fire protection with the operation of Station #2, located in Stockton.
+Fire - Boggs Tract Fire Protection District contracts with the The City of Stockton Fire Department to provides fire protection with the operation of Station #2, located in Stockton.
 There are no fire service deficiencies in this area.